aimalai/ArgMining2026/README.md

 This repository contains the official system implementation for the UZH 2026 Shared Task on reconstructing argumentative reasoning in United Nations and UNESCO resolutions.

-Our approach focuses on **Semantic Entropy Pruning**, an optimization strategy designed to maintain high-fidelity reasoning on edge-tier open-weight hardware while adhering to the shared task's constraint of models ≤ 8B parameters.
+My approach focuses on **Semantic Entropy Pruning**, an optimization strategy designed to maintain high-fidelity reasoning on edge-tier open-weight hardware while adhering to the shared task's constraint of models ≤ 8B parameters.

 ## 🚀 System Architecture: Window-of-3 Fan Reconstruction

-To meet the shared task's requirements for predicting multi-link argumentative relations, our system implements a **Sliding Context Window (n=3)**.
+To meet the shared task's requirements for predicting multi-link argumentative relations, my system implements a **Sliding Context Window (n=3)**.
 Unlike standard pairwise chains, this architecture allows the model to identify "Fan" structures where a single operative paragraph supports or modifies multiple preceding preambular clauses.

 ### Key Features: